Authentication and Authorization

 builder.Services.AddAuthorization(options =>{ options.FallbackPolicy = null; // Allow anonymous by default});

 With this configuration, unauthenticated requests pass through the gateway to subgraphs.
-Individual subgraph fields can then require authentication using [Authorize].
+Individual subgraph fields can then enforce their own authorization rules as needed.

 Header Propagation